devowhippit/ga-ds-project/README.md

 ![Results of the Query Analysis][queryresult]
 ![Thumbnail of Collected Projects][projects]

-In all, I had 11 different queries.
-I made about 30 calls per query which gave me a total of 4,000 projects to analyze.
-I created a page to view the results and do some basic plotting of what I had collected.
+In all, there were 11 different queries with about 30 calls per query resulting in a total of 4,000 projects to analyze.
+[Here is a page to view the results][9] with some basic plotting of the stats in each collection.
 After examining the data I formulated the following questions to try to answer with the data;

 * Is there a correlation between high project views and thumbnail content?
 * Is there a predictive curve for appreciations and comments based on the thumbnail content?

-The results of my data collection can be viewed [here][9].

 ### Plotting Views against appreciations, comments, and colors.

-In order to try and answer some of the big questions
+In order to try and answer some of these questions I wanted to look at the project stats overall and compare it to the color features that were collected.
+The data was cached in .json files locally width each query having it's own file so a lot of time was spent combining and organizing the data in a way that was more easily digestable by the plotting scripts.

+![Project Stats Comparison][projectsbyviews]

+What was found by plotting the stats of each project made sense; projects with a large amount of views also have the largest average of 'appreciations' and 'comments.'

+### Color Analysis

+![Color Distribution][colordistribution]
+![Project Stats Comparison][projectsbyviews]
+![Project Stats Comparison by Colors][projectsbycolors]

 [1]: https://www.behance.net/                                                                      "Behance.net"
 [2]: https://www.behance.net/dev                                                                   "Behance Developer API"